Natalie Mladenov

 Research Interests

-• Water reuse to promote water-energy-food sustainability
+• Water reuse and sustainability

 • Decentralized wastewater treatment

-• Marine debris pollution
+• Marine debris and microplastics

-• Surface water and groundwater quality
+• Surface water and groundwater pollution

 • Fluorescence-based sensors